 O’Neal Industries is proud to remain a family-owned company today – with an extended family of dedicated employees, providing the finest in quality and customer service.
 Indeed, the primary focus is on customers rather than on Wall Street, which ONI believes is tantamount to maintaining their current position as an industry leader.
 Today, ONI is a global company providing an extraordinarily high level of quality and service to customers around the world; offering a broad range of products and value-added services in the industry.
 Most importantly, the company values doing business the right way, with honesty and integrity, and that will never change.

 Emmet O’Neal would often say, “If you stop growing you die.”
-The company has a nearly 100-year history of growth and invites employees, customers, suppliers, and the community to forge forward together as we meet the challenges of the future.
+The company has over a 100-year history of growth and invites employees, customers, suppliers, and the community to forge forward together as we meet the challenges of the future.